 A Tax Court case that most supports the fact that education and research hours won’t count is Jafarpour v.
 Commissioner, T.C.
 Memo 2012-165.
 The taxpayer in the case recorded a significant amount of time researching properties and attending classes and seminars on real estate investing.
 The Court held:

-Most of petitioners' real estate activities in 2006 consisted of researching potential investment properties throughout the United States. [...] ongoing involvement would consist mainly of approving rent prices and tenants. [...] we are not persuaded that Ms. Prang spent more than one-half of her personal services in a real estate trade or business during 2006.
+Most of petitioners' real estate activities in 2006 consisted of researching potential real estate investments throughout the United States. [...] ongoing involvement would consist mainly of approving rent prices and tenants. [...] we are not persuaded that Ms. Prang spent more than one-half of her services (personal) in a real estate trade or real estate business during 2006.